Gunther von Hagens: Career

-Controversy
+Controversies

 Religious groups, including representatives of the Roman Catholic Church and rabbi She'ar Yashuv Cohen, have objected to the display of human remains, stating that it is inconsistent with reverence towards the human body.

-In 2002 Hagens performed the first public autopsy to take place in the United Kingdom in 170 years, before a sell-out audience of 500 people in a London theatre.
+In 2002 von Hagens performed the first public autopsy to take place in the United Kingdom in 170 years, before a sold-out audience of 500 people in a London theatre.
 Prior to performing the autopsy, he had received a letter from Her Majesty's Inspector of Anatomy, the British government official responsible for regulating the educational use of cadavers.
-The letter warned Hagens that performing a public autopsy would be a criminal act under section 11 of the Anatomy Act 1984.
+The letter warned von Hagens that performing a public autopsy would be a criminal act under section 11 of the Anatomy Act 1984.
 The show was attended by officers from the Metropolitan Police, but they did not intervene, and the dissection was performed in full.
 The autopsy was shown in November 2002 on the British Channel 4 television channel; it resulted in over 130 complaints, an OFCOM record, but the Independent Television Commission ruled that the programme had not been sensationalist and had not broken broadcasting rules.

-In 2003, the television production company Mentorn proposed a documentary called Futurehuman, in which Hagens would perform a series of modifications on a corpse to demonstrate "improvements" to human anatomy.
-Controversy was sparked when the company, with Hagens, appealed publicly for a terminally ill person to donate their body for the project.
+In 2003, the television production company Mentorn proposed a documentary called Futurehuman, in which von Hagens would perform a series of modifications on a corpse to demonstrate "improvements" to human anatomy.
+Controversy was sparked when the company, with von Hagens, appealed publicly for a terminally ill person to donate their body for the project.
 A donor was found, but the documentary was cancelled after the body donor pulled out.